by Beverly Adam (author of Two Lovers: the love story of Carole Lombard and Russ Columbo).

 George Clooney’s favorite aunt was the well-known singer Rosemary Clooney.
 She had once lived in the same house Russ Columbo had rented on Roxbury Drive in Beverly Hills at the time of his death.
 The house had been built by actor Monte Blue in the 1920’s and had been lived-in by the song composer George Gershwin.
 Rosemary Clooney lived there with husband Jose Ferrer, raising her children.
 It was said Bing Crosby came one day to visit Rosemary and to discuss the radio show.
 Crosby, wrongly thinking that Russ had died in the house, refused to step into the den.
 He shouldn’t have worried.
 Russ Columbo had been shot and killed by his friend Lansing Brown in Brown’s parents’ home, not there.

-Rosemary Clooney’s children, a bit frightened by the idea of a ghost haunting the house, used to call out as they went downstairs at night.
-“Hello Russ, we’re coming down!”
+Rosemary Clooney’s children, a bit frightened by the idea of a ghost haunting the house, used to call out as they went downstairs at night, “Hello Russ, we’re coming down!”
 Sadly, despite protests not to, the house was torn down in 2005.
-The other house, the Outpost Drive house, which Russ Columbo owned and lived-in with his parents, still remains in existence today, recently movie actress Melanie Griffith lived there.
+The other house, the one on Outpost Drive, which Russ Columbo owned and lived-in with his parents, still remains in existence today.
+Movie actress Melanie Griffith recently lived there.